HL7/davinci-alerts/input/pagecontent/index.md

 <!-- - **Interested Entity** – a system that is interested in receiving notificationss for specific events, providers, patients or other predefined criteria -->

-- **Intermediary** (e.g. ClearingHouse or HIE/HIN)– a system that can act as a central point to receive notifications from multiple Senders and distribute them to Recipients based on previously defined forwarding policies
+- **Intermediary** (e.g. ClearingHouse or HIE/HIN)– a system that can act as a central point to receive notifications from multiple Senders and distribute them to Recipients based on previously defined forwarding policies.
+  - The Intermediary has the role and functional requirements of a Da Vinci Notifications Recipient
+  - The Intermediary has the role and functional requirements of a Da Vinci Notifications Sender if it is forwarding messages using the framework defined in this guide.

 #### Actors